dragonfax/mastodon-terraform/README.md

 Costs could be further reduced by using a Spot Instance.
 But that would require restarting the instance when AWS terminates it.

+Cost allocation tags could be used to see, roughly, the cost of the instance seperate from the other resources in your AWS account.

+There are additional crontabs that can be setup for instance maintenance and cleanup.

 ## Common Issues